nextcloud/android/SETUP.md

   4. Create pull request:

+  -  NOTE: You must sign the [Contributor Agreement][1] before your changes can be accepted!
   -  Commit your changes locally: "git commit -a"
   -  Push your changes to your Github repo: "git push"
   -  Browse to https://github.com/YOURGITHUBNAME/android/pulls and issue pull request